habedi/PracticalMachineLearning/README.md

 * [Foundations of Machine Learning](https://cs.nyu.edu/~mohri/mlbook/): An excellent book to start learning ML, A must for every ML enthusiast
 * [Scikit-Learn website](http://scikit-learn.org/stable/): Scikit-learn's website itself is a great resource to learn!
 * [What Computers Still Can't Do](https://mitpress.mit.edu/books/what-computers-still-cant-do): Some old and still valid criticisms of **Strong AI**!, **Are AI and Alchemy the same?**
 * [Readings in Database Systems(The Red Book)](http://www.redbook.io): An enjoyable to read.
-It's a little bit hard to follow at first for me, but a great many resources are mentioned at the end of each chapter, and it gives great insights into the history, trends and future of DBMSs and Data Processing Platforms
+It's a little bit hard to follow at first for me, but a great many resources are mentioned at the end of each chapter, and it gives significant insights into the history, trends, and future of DBMSs and Data Processing Platforms
 * [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity): Let's compress everything!
 * [Machine Learning Meets Databases](https://www.readcube.com/articles/10.1007/s13222-017-0247-8?author_access_token=1fzYNWmIWlXqKI0DELURnPe4RwlQNchNByi7wbcMAY6Cepjqg3KOiZ-onU6ydW2SX9rd-5bdKQCXnbFIb08a9xaTuCpfJiOfpDQ1UVEdBVpsZ-WdPAteVaTw3WtkixH-jQ904zCAZxa7P90ImH73uw%3D%3D): A very informative and also easy to follow article, including a short introduction to Machine Learning and also describing its relation to Data Mining and Databases
 * [A gentle introduction to Tensors and their uses](https://arxiv.org/pdf/1711.10781): An introduction to Tensors and their sample applications, Don't let the math scare you off!:0)
-* [Mining Massive Datasets](http://www.mmds.org): A very nice blend of theory and application for what can be done to data
+* [Mining Massive Datasets](http://www.mmds.org): A lovely blend of theory and application for what can be done to data
-* [Networks, Crowds, and Markets: Reasoning About a Highly Connected World ](https://www.cs.cornell.edu/home/kleinber/networks-book/): Very insightful if like to know more about the interconnected world and networks
+* [Networks, Crowds, and Markets: Reasoning About a Highly Connected World ](https://www.cs.cornell.edu/home/kleinber/networks-book/): Very insightful if you like to know more about the interconnected world and networks